Mircho/tanksensor/README.md

 ### Reporting strategy

-Any significant change in water volume or overflow status will cause a notification to be published on MQTT topic, over WebSocket and POST data to be sent to the HTTP WebHook URL.
+Any significant change in water volume or overflow status will cause a notification to be published on MQTT topic, over WebSocket and POST data to be sent if a HTTP WebHook URL is configured.

 ### Configuration